-- Prerequisites To use the Concurrent I/O feature, the file system must be a VxFS file system. - Make sure the mount point on which you plan to mount the file system exists. - Make sure the DBA can access the mount point. - Usage notes When a file system is mounted with the Concurrent I/O option, do not enable Quick I/O. DB2 will not be able to open the Quick I/O files and the instance start up will fail. - Do not use any Quick I/O tools if the database is using Concurrent I/O. - See the mount_vxfs(1M) manual page for more information about mount settings.
+- Prerequisites To use the Concurrent I/O feature, the file system must be a VxFS file system. - Make sure the mount point on which you plan to mount the file system exists. - Make sure the DBA can access the mount point. - Usage notes Files that are open and using Concurrent I/O cannot be opened simultaneously by a different user not using the Concurrent I/O feature. - Veritas NetBackup cannot backup a database file if the file is open and using Concurrent I/O. However, you can still backup the database online using the DB2 BACKUP utility. - When a file system is mounted with the Concurrent I/O option, do not enable Quick I/O. DB2 will not be able to open the Quick I/O files and the instance start up will fail.
+(Quick I/O is not available on Linux.) - If the Quick I/O feature is availabe, do not use any Quick I/O tools if the database is using Concurrent I/O. - See the mount_vxfs(1M) manual page for more information about mount settings.